School of Music

 The Penn State School of Music has a tradition of research excellence across a wide range of disciplines including music theory, musicology, music education, composition/technology, and performance.
 Our faculty are highly regarded scholars and performers who share their research and creative expertise in professional journals, conferences, and performance venues throughout the world.
 The School of Music provides many opportunities for students to collaborate with the faculty as well as to receive guidance for independent research.

-The School of Music’s outreach efforts include ongoing concert series presented in the community and throughout the mid-Atlantic region, annual conferences and workshops designed for music professionals, and summer experiences designed for professional musicians as well as for developing performers.
+The School of Music’s engagement activities include ongoing concert series presented in the community and throughout the mid-Atlantic region, annual conferences and workshops designed for music professionals, and summer experiences designed for professional musicians as well as for developing performers.

 Our concert series include the President’s Concert, an annual event showcasing our best performers in the mid-Atlantic region’s most esteemed concert halls.
 Beginning in 2007 with a concert hosted by the the University president at Heinz Hall in Pittsburgh, Penn State students have performed at the Kimmel Center in Philadelphia, the Strathmore Centre in Bethesda, MD, the Kennedy Center for the Performing Arts in Washington, DC, and at Carnegie Hall in New York.
-Closer to home, student performers are welcomed at the monthly “First Thursdays at the Village” series and also perform on weekly “Bach’s Lunch” concerts held each Thursday in Eisenhower Chapel on campus.
+Closer to home, student performers are welcomed at the Village at Penn State retirement community series and also perform on weekly “Bach’s Lunch” concerts held each Thursday in Eisenhower Chapel on campus.

-Coordinated by the music education faculty, the biannual Thompson Symposium provides a forum for masters-level music education students to share their completed and in-progress research with graduate students, faculty, and the general public.
-Musical Theatre voice faculty members Mary Saunders-Barton, Beverly Patton, Raymond Sage and voice faculty member Norman Spivey present their hugely popular workshop “Bel Canto/Can Belto” each August, and our keyboard faculty coordinate the annual Marian Garcia Piano Teacher’s Workshop and Competition.
+Coordinated by the music education faculty, the Thompson Symposium provides a forum for masters-level music education students to share their completed and in-progress research with graduate students, faculty, and the general public.
+Voice faculty members present their hugely popular workshop “Bel Canto/Can Belto” typically in August, and our keyboard faculty coordinate the annual Marian Garcia Piano Teacher’s Workshop and Competition typically held in during the fall semester.

 Convening each July, the Penn State Honors Music Institute is a one-week immersion in the art of music designed for highly qualified high school musicians.
 For professional musicians, the Penn’s Woods Music Festival is a two-week resident orchestra and chamber music festival that presents numerous concerts each June.
 In addition, School of Music students and faculty regularly perform and present their scholarly work throughout the country and the world.